mroth/khan-bootstrap/README.md

 ## Installation

-Ensure you have [Homebrew] and [Ansible] installed (maybe [bootslap] did that for you?), then run `make install`, which really does the following:
+Ensure you have [Homebrew] and [Ansible] installed (maybe [bootslap] did that for you?), then run `make install`.

-    ansible-playbook -i 'localhost,' --connection=local khan.yml

-Designed to be idemmnopotent, and can be run multiple times.
+Designed to be idempotent, and can be run multiple times.

 Since this is for pre-existing workstations, assumes you already have a working dev setup on your machine, for example a  generated SSH key that has been added